PairUni: Pairwise Training for Unified Multimodal Language Models: Method

 \subsubsection{Constructing Retrieval-Based Pairs}

 While aligned pairs are semantically precise, their quantity is limited.
-To scale supervision, we introduce \textbf{retrieval-based pairs} $\mathcal{D}_{\text{ret}}$, where understanding and generation samples come from different images but share visual similarity.
+To scale supervision, we introduce \textbf{retrieval-based pairs} $\mathcal{D}_{\text{ret}}$, where understanding and generation samples come from \emph{different images} but share visual similarity.
 The second part of Algorithm~\ref{alg:data_pipeline_compact} shows the algorithm.
 The main idea is to extract visually similar image pairs from two datasets to establish correspondences between ``understand'' and ``generate'' data.
 First, cosine similarity is computed across all remaining generation–understanding image pairs.
 For each generation image, we retrieve the top-$n$ most similar understanding images above a similarity threshold $\delta$.
 A greedy matching algorithm is used to ensure that each image is only used once.
-This retrieval mechanism exploits the fact that \textbf{semantically similar images often support related tasks}, even if not identical.
-By leveraging these approximate matches, the model can learn \textbf{cross-instance generalization}, which enhances its robustness and expands training coverage.
+This retrieval mechanism exploits the fact that \emph{semantically similar images often support related tasks}, even if not identical.
+By leveraging these approximate matches, the model can learn \emph{cross-instance generalization}, which enhances its robustness and expands training coverage.

-Together, $\mathcal{D}_{\text{aligned}}$ and $\mathcal{D}_{\text{ret}}$ form the UG pair set $\mathcal{S}$ used for policy optimization.
+Together, $\mathcal{D}_{\text{aligned}}$ and $\mathcal{D}_{\text{ret}}$ form the UG pair set $\mathcal{S}$ (referred to as \textbf{PairUG-16k}) used for policy optimization.
 These two pathways provide {complementary benefits}: aligned pairs deliver precise, high-quality supervision, while retrieval pairs enhance scale and semantic diversity, covering a wide spectrum of multimodal understanding and generation tasks.